 Training for Visits Outside the U.S.

-All Program Evaluators and team chairs assigned to visits outside of the United States must complete this training course, always available online, at least three weeks before their on-site visit.
+All program evaluators and team chairs assigned to visits outside of the United States must complete this course at least three weeks before their on-site visit.
 It prepares participants for cultural and logistical issues that may arise in an international on-site visit.

-Recertification Training covers important changes and updates to accreditation criteria, policies, and procedures.
-This training, always available online, is designed to ensure consistency in the review process by providing all Program Evaluators exposure to the latest updates.
-Refresher Training is required every five years if there is no lapse in service.
-Program Evaluators who have not participated in an on-site review for two consecutive years or have not been trained by either ABET or by the member society in the past two years are required to undergo Refresher Training before being assigned to a Review Team.
+Recertification training covers important changes and updates to accreditation criteria, policies, and procedures.
+This training is designed to ensure consistency in the review process by providing all program evaluators exposure to the latest updates.
+Recertification training is required every five years if there is no lapse in service.
+Program evaluators who have not participated in an on-site review for two consecutive years or have not been trained by either ABET or by the member society in the past two years are required to undergo recertification training before being assigned to a review team.

-New team chair training provides successful Program Evaluators with the skills to take on the leadership duties of a team chair/commissioner.
-This training must be completed in May of each year.
+New commissioner training provides successful program evaluators with the skills to take on the leadership duties of a team chair/commissioner.
+This training must be completed by June of each year.

 Facilitator and Mentor Training

 Facilitators and mentors assist in the training and evaluation of program evaluator candidates and are nominated for this role and participate in training by invitation only.
-One-day facilitator training familiarizes trainees with the materials used in PEV candidate (PEVC) training and the facilitator’s role in the PEVC training process.
-Mentor training consists of a webinar and proficiency assessment which covers the roles and responsibilities of ABET Training Mentors and brings mentors up-to-date on recent changes to the training material and procedures.
+One-day facilitator training familiarizes trainees with the materials used in program evaluator candidate training and the facilitator’s role in the training process.
+Mentor training consists of a webinar and proficiency assessment which covers the roles and responsibilities of ABET training mentors and brings mentors up-to-date on recent changes to the training material and procedures.
 Both training programs are by invitation only.

 Accreditation Resources & Events

 Professional development is critical to maintaining the highest quality volunteer force.
-We offer professional development opportunities to support each phase of your service as a Program Evaluator (PEV) or Team Chair/Commissioner.
+We offer professional development opportunities to support each phase of your service as a program evaluator or team chair/commissioner.
 Our professional development resources fall into the areas of accreditation, assessment, and innovation in technical education.
-Fees are waived for PEV participation in the ABET Symposium and workshops.
-These may be limited and are provided on a first come first served basis.
+Additionally, Program Evaluators receive discounted registration for the annual ABET Symposium.
+These may be limited and are provided on a first come, first served basis.